Uji Bridge 宇治橋

 Cormorant fishing and riverboat cruises are popular summertime activities along the Uji River

 How to Get There

-From Kyoto Station, take the Nara Line to JR Uji Station.
+From Kyoto Station, take the Nara Line to Uji Station.
 Uji Bridge is a 5-10 minute walk north of the station.

 One of Japan's oldest bridges

 Said to have been built by a monk from Nara around 646, Uji Bridge is the main bridge over the Uji River and considered to be one of the three oldest bridges in all of Japan.
 It has been destroyed and rebuilt many times throughout the years.

 The current structure was built in 1996 in a traditional design, and is believed to have elements of the original.
 It is partially constructed of Japanese cypress trees with bronze detailing.

 The bridge has been mentioned in many works of literature and has appeared in various Japanese art forms, from old woodblock prints to recent anime.
 Most notable is its appearance in The Tale of Genji, a novel written by a Japanese noblewoman in the 11th century, often credited as the world's first novel.